WalletWasabi/WasabiDoc/docs/using-wasabi/PayJoin.md

 ![PayJoinPreviewTransaction](/PayJoinPreviewTransaction.png "PayJoin Preview Transaction")

-5. Click `Confirm`, and type in the password.
+5. Click `Confirm`, and type in the passphrase.

 :::warning The success of a PayJoin transaction is not something that depends on Wasabi.
 It may happen that the transaction is broadcast with success, but that it is not a PayJoin.